SirTori/indenticator/README.md

     }
     ```

-- **Highlight Styling**: All highlighting can be styled individually by defining color, width and border style.
+- **Highlight Styling**: All indent highlighting can be styled individually by defining color, width and border style.

 ## Settings and defaults
 ``` JS